 - Combine milk, butter, shortening, and sugar in a saucepan and heat gently then set aside to cool.

 - Mix 4 eggs with vanilla extract and lemon peel and beat until smooth.
 Add to milk mixture once cooled down.

 - Add milk mixture to flour and mix all the ingredients together.
 Knead into a ball, dust with flour and let rise for 45 minutes

 - Roll dough and divide into 10 pieces to form into gingerbread men shaped Weckmänner.
 Place the Weckmänner on a large baking sheet covered with baking or wax paper, making sure to leave enough room between each shape.
 Let rise for a further 20 to 45 minutes.

 - Beat 1 eggs and mix with water

-- Brush Weckmänner with egg/water mixture, decorate with raisins and dried cranberries for the eyes and buttons.
+- Brush Weckmänner with egg/water mixture, decorate with raisins and dried cranberries for the eyes and buttons, and a clay pipe.

 - Bake at 325 to 350 degrees F for 10-15 minutes.

-Note: A traditional Weckmann in Germany would have a clay pipe in his mouth.
-You'll find clay pipes in the US at this retailer...
+A traditional Weckmann in Germany would have a clay pipe in his mouth.
+Here's a US retailer.